-We are supporting the implementation of the Fasttrack Approvals Act 2024, working in conjunction with the applicants, planning and preparing to enable servicing for these developments.
-We will also work with Hamilton City Council to give effect to our Strategic Boundary Agreement for identified growth areas around the city.
+We are supporting the implementation of the Fasttrack Approvals Act 2024, working in conjunction with the applicants, planning and preparing to

 We will prepare for, and work to implement the government's reform of the planning system.

 Waste Management

 The waste management activity is preparing to have new waste contracts in place across the district by July 2027.
 Several changes will be made to rubbish and recycling services district wide and to services for individual communities.